Levoit LV450CH Review

 Pros: Relatively easy to clean, low operating cost, often sells below list price

 Cons: Tall tank may not fit in some sinks, humidifying power only about average

 The Levoit LV450CH offers slightly above average humidifying power and a relatively large tank for quite a low price, making it a good choice for those suffering from a moderate lack of humidity that don't want to fill up a water tank multiple times a day.

 The Levoit LV450CH performs relatively well where it counts, but does have some annoyance in less important metrics.
 This landed it a mid-range spot on our overall scoreboard.

 The LV450CH started slowly in our humidifying tests, but certainly has a bit more power than many other models in its price range, earning it a slightly above average score in our testing.

-In our testing it took the LV450CH 2 hours to raise the humidity in our testing room from the low 30's up to the ideal 45%.
+In our testing it took the LV450CH 2 hours to raise the humidity in our test room from around 30% up to the ideal 45%.
 That is quite slow.
 In fact, it took the much smaller Honeywell HUL520B the same amount of time to accomplish the same feat.
 However, the LV450CH did get that same room up to a humidity of 52% after 3 hours, whereas the Honeywell HUL520B and similarly sized models maxed out at around 47%.
 Though it's slow out of the gate, the LV450CH is more powerful than most small humidifiers.